crillab/metrics/docs/scalpel-config.md

 that is not recognized (yet) by *Scalpel*.
 If this is the case you may write your own parser. by extending the class `CampaignParser`.
-This class must define a constructor taking as argument a `ScalpelConfiguration` and a `CampaignParserListener`.
+This class must define a constructor taking as argument a `CampaignParserListener` and a `ScalpelConfiguration`.
 To give you ideas on how to write such a parser, you may have a look to the [source of our parsers](https://github.com/crillab/metrics/tree/master/metrics/scalpel/parser).